 HomeLife Academy is affiliated with FLVS.
-You will sign your student up as a private school student, enrolled with HomeLife Academy, which is located in Orange Co.
+You will sign your student up as a private school student, enrolled with HomeLife Academy, which is located in Orange County.
 Once you sign up for desired courses, we will approve those courses for your student.
+FLVS Student-Registration-Guide

 Advantages of Enrolling with HLA under the Private School Option